Becoming a Vendor

 Artisan Application Process:

-- First read the instructions and guidelines
+- Read the artisan guidelines

 - Finally, you will need to fill out and file the New York State tax forms